Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Introduction

 To bridge the gap between Lagrangian mesh-free simulations and Eulerian high-order mesh-free numerical methods, we propose two strategies that leverage ML to surrogate specific segments of the latter.
-In principle, by achieving more accurate weight computations than current Lagrangian methods and lower computational costs compared to high-order mesh-free methods, these surrogates can be applied to Lagrangian frameworks, resulting in an ML-driven Lagrangian high-order mesh-free method.
+In principle, by achieving more accurate weight computations than uncorrected SPH kernels and lower computational costs compared to high-order mesh-free methods, these surrogates can provide a accuracy computational-cost trade-off.
 We have tested both approaches on LABFM, given its arbitrarily high-order convergence on semi-unstructured nodes and its suitability to high-fidelity simulation of non-linear PDEs~\cite{king_mesh-free_2024}.

-Our investigations have found a limitation in the application of MLPs, and residual multi-layer perceptrons (ResMLP) to surrogate different segments of high-order mesh-free methods.
-In the first approach presented in this paper, neural networks were trained to surrogate the high-order kernel, i.e., to obtain the weights in a computational stencil from the distance of support nodes to the central node.
-In the second approach, neural networks were trained to solve the dense, ill-conditioned, dense, and low-rank linear systems that are typical of high-order mesh-free methods.
-These approaches ensure that the generalizability of the model is not contingent on physics, since the weights become exclusively a function of the nodes' coordinates, thereby establishing a methodology that can be applied across various physical systems and various mesh-free frameworks.
+This paper investigates the use of MLPs to surrogate two distinct components of high-order mesh-free methods.
+In the first approach, a neural network is trained to directly predict the weights of a computational stencil from the positions of the support nodes relative to the central node, effectively surrogating the high-order kernel.
+In the second approach, a neural network is trained to solve the dense, ill-conditioned, low-rank linear systems characteristic of high-order mesh-free discretisations.
+Both approaches exploit the fact that the weights are exclusively a function of nodal coordinates, making the models agnostic to the underlying physics and applicable across different physical systems and mesh-free frameworks.
+While the first approach reveals fundamental limitations of MLPs in achieving the accuracy required for reliable convergence, the second demonstrates that a well-chosen surrogate can offer a genuine computational advantage over direct linear system solves within a specific accuracy regime.

 The remainder of the paper is set out as follows.
 Section~\ref{sec:LABFM} and Section~\ref{sec:ML} provide a technical background on LABFM and ML, respectively.
 Section~\ref{sec:Method} provides a description the two approaches developed to accelerate high-order mesh-free methods.
 Section~\ref{sec:Results_both} presents the results obtained in the two approaches.
 Section~\ref{sec:caveats} provides caveats on the application of neural networks for surrogates of high-order mesh-free methods.
 Lastly, Section~\ref{sec:Conclusion} concludes the findings of the investigation.